People Spill Their Pocket-Sized Revenge Stories

 So onto the story.
 One of my friends posted on her private page about this issue and I noticed a girl commenting that everyone should let them be.
 If anything, they should be glad that these cosplayers are giving kids an education about femininity.

-My blood pressure went 0 to 100 in the few seconds of reading this.
+My b***d pressure went 0 to 100 in the few seconds of reading this.
 So I replied trying to contain my anger and simply telling her that: No, it isn’t normal for kids to be exposed to such things at such a young age.

 I get that this is a cosplay group and she wants to share her content, but she should simply put a warning on it and everyone would shut up.
 At least then it would be the stupid kid clicking on it not her blatantly sharing it.
 And the fact that kids are exposed to such content easily at many media types doesn’t mean she should be willingly one of them!

+She replied stating that we live in very different worlds.
 She accepts and respects mine; I should also do so with her views cause this is also cosplay.

 After this, I simply told her that: Yes, I live in a world where the innocence of children should be valued and parents needn’t expose their children to unnecessary things.
 And I see that she didn’t get my point cause I never said it isn’t cosplaying.
-I simply stated that it’s highly inappropriate for young audiences.

 In her next reply, she went ballistic with the curses.
 It was quite entertaining.
 But amongst a lot of other stuff, she told me that I’m (25F) just a little inexperienced high school girl and I have no say in this.